-The Mental Health Foundation Respite Houses provide residential respite care for people with mental health concerns.
+The Mental Health Foundation Short term accommodation/Respite Houses provide residential respite care for people with mental health concerns.

-Respite service is designed to be a ‘safe place’ for people to have a break from their usual living environment.
+Short term accommodation Respite service is designed to be a ‘safe place’ for people to have a break from their usual living environment.
 It allows the participant to rest and recharge, while focussing on short-term recovery goals.
-Our Respite Houses are located in Kambah and O’Connor.
+Our Respite Houses are located in Kambah and O’Connor

 The Respite House aims to provide:

-- support to residents in their day to day living.
+- support to participants in their day to day living.

 - a safe environment for people with mental health concerns to participate in planning and decision-making processes that will enhance opportunities for individual development.

-- social activities, which will enable residents to enhance their quality of life and participate more fully in the community.
+- social activities, which will enable participants to enhance their quality of life and participate more fully in the community.

 The Respite service is designed for people with NDIS plan who are experiencing mental health concerns and need a break from their daily routines.